Artelo Biosciences Reports Fiscal 2022 Year-End Financial Results and Provides Business Update

-/EIN News/ -- SOLANA BEACH, Calif., March 31, 2023 (GLOBE NEWSWIRE) -- Artelo Biosciences, Inc. (Nasdaq:ARTL), a clinical-stage pharmaceutical company focused on modulating lipid-signaling pathways to develop treatments for people living with cancer, pain, and neurological conditions, today reported financial and operating results for the fiscal year ended December 31, 2022 and provided a business update.
+SOLANA BEACH, Calif., March 31, 2023 (GLOBE NEWSWIRE) -- Artelo Biosciences, Inc. ARTL, a clinical-stage pharmaceutical company focused on modulating lipid-signaling pathways to develop treatments for people living with cancer, pain, and neurological conditions, today reported financial and operating results for the fiscal year ended December 31, 2022 and provided a business update.

 "We achieved meaningful clinical progress throughout 2022," stated Gregory D. Gorgas, President and Chief Executive Officer of Artelo Biosciences.
 "Importantly, we completed enrollment of the first three cohorts in our Cancer Appetite Recovery Study (CAReS), evaluating ART27.13 for the treatment of cancer-related anorexia and weight loss.
 Given ART27.13's better-than-expected safety profile and absence of drug-related grade three or four toxicity, we elected to advance to a fourth cohort at a 650-microgram dose.
 Since enrollment of the fourth cohort is now complete, we are awaiting the final patient's results to be fully evaluable before initiation of the Phase 2a stage of CAReS, which is anticipated in April 2023."